checklistanimations/label-caffeine/README.md

 # Concept Workflow (Under Construction):
+The line of setupLabelCaffeine will be added to a form initialize event.
+This setup sub is located in the module of label caffeine.
+There are 3 module level variables in this module.
+* LC_PREFIX (static string defaults to LC==)
+* setup Fail Level (integer)
+* LastHovered (string)

+When setup runs it opens a pipeline that creates a new collection and passes it to the first part of the pipeline.
+HARVEST CONTROLS
+This will loop through all controls on the form and check the tag.
+If the left of the tag matches the prefix, the control will be added to the collection.
+The collection holds the control name for the key which will prevent duplicates The value of the collection is an array with the following indexes.
+* control name (can't pull key jn collections)
+* Control type
+* control tag in it's exact state
+* Clean tag - done later
+* Errors - blank string for now

+ A static variable of LC_PREFIX will indicate the prefix to check and can be changed.
+By default it is LC==

 * Verify prefix
 * Check for tag formatting
 * check for duplicate keys of useBack = 1 and useBack = 0 in same tag